Arts, A/V Technology and Communications

 The Arts, A/V Technology and Communications cluster is about flexing your creativity, design, writing, performing, and multimedia skills.
 Prepare for careers from graphic design to broadcast journalism through a focus on advanced technologies used in venues including corporate boardrooms, hotels and convention centers, classrooms, and museums.
 Career prospects for producers and directors are expected to increase as a result of new content delivery methods – such as watching TV online or on a mobile device – and the popularity of reality television.

-The Arts, Audio/Video Technology & Communications cluster employed approximately 54,700 Virginians in 2014 and is expected to employ about 1,300 additional workers in the Commonwealth by 2024, for a total of over 56,000.
-This represents about 2 percent growth in this cluster in Virginia over the decade, which exceeds the flat (0 percent) growth anticipated for this cluster nationally.
-These figures are based on Trailblazers analysis of information from the Bureau of Labor Statistics.*
+The Arts, Audio/Video Technology & Communications cluster employed approximately 49,500 Virginians in 2016 and is expected to employ about 2,600 additional workers in the Commonwealth by 2026.
+This represents about 5 percent growth in this cluster in Virginia over the decade.
+These figures are based on Trailblazers analysis of data from the Bureau of Labor Statistics.*